Actinomycosis is a bacterial infection that results in collections of pus in the body.

-Symptoms may include: Hard swellings that are usually painless and located around the mouth, neck, or jawSwellings that may produce pus containing tiny, yellowish particlesDrainage of pus through the skin of the chest or abdomenFeverWeight lossCough that produces sputum or bloodNoticeable swelling or firm mass in the abdomen, especially the lower part
+Actinomycosis may cause: Hard swellings that are usually painless and located around the mouth, neck, or jawSwellings that may produce pus containing tiny, yellowish particlesDrainage of pus through the skin of the chest or abdomenFeverWeight lossCough that produces sputum or bloodNoticeable swelling or firm mass in the abdomen, especially the lower part

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Tests may include: Analyses of pus, sputum, or tissueX-ray

 The best way to reduce your chances of developing actinomycosis is to prevent dental disease by practicing good dental hygiene and regularly visiting your dentist.
-You should also: Brush your teeth twice a dayFloss dailyReplace your toothbrush regularly
+You should: Brush your teeth twice a dayFloss dailyReplace your toothbrush regularly

 Hall V. Actinomyces—gathering evidence of human colonization and infection.